 The oldest North Charleston Park and one of the city’s largest greens spaces lies at the center of Old North Charleston at Park Circle.
 When Samuel Prioleau owned the land in the 1770s, he called it Oak Grove plantation, which was bounded by Noisette Creek.
 It had a host of owners who farmed it until the turn of the twentieth century.
 Christina Butler notes that, “Park Circle is the only Garden City in South Carolina, based on Ebenezer Howard’s innovative 1898 town planning model designed to incorporate residential, industrial, and agricultural use within one community (reducing travel distances).
 A model garden city, Park Circle has a central green space, radiating streets, and could grow outward in concentric rings.
 It is bounded on the south by Bexley Drive and Noisette Creek (formerly Woosaw Creek), by the Cooper River and Virginia Avenue on the east, Braddock Avenue and Filbin Creek on the north, and Mixson Avenue on the west.”
 The circular park is framed by four half-diamond shaped green spaces as well.

 The “Pineland Park” lots ringing the central park itself were offered for sale in 1915.
 The circle in the midst was intended as and still remains an undeveloped recreational amenity, the jewel on the community and surrounded by houses ranging from the 1910s to the 1950s along the radiating streets.
-In 1940, the newspaper reported, “Park Circle near the entrance to North Charleston from the boulevard is rapidly becoming one of the most beautiful spots in the community.
+In 1940, the newspaper reported, “Park Circle near the entrance to North Charleston from the boulevard is rapidly becoming one of the most beautiful North Charleston park and recreation spots in the community.
 It is being beautified by clearing out undergrowth, planting trees and shrubs, and with the background of many lovely new homes it now presents an attractive approach to the business section.”

 Today, tree lined, 300 foot-diameter Park Circle is more popular than ever and has picnic tables, a gazebo, playground, baseball fields, and Felix C. Davis Community Center.
-Visitnorthcharleston.com notes, “If you find yourself in Park Circle on an afternoon, disc golf is an option.
+Visitnorthcharleston.com notes, “If you find yourself in Park Circle of North Charleston on an afternoon, disc golf is an option.
 Enjoy the free course that meanders around the Park Circle traffic circle.
 The course boasts 18 tee boxes and 18 baskets, making 324 possible course combinations.
 It’s fun!”
 Park Circle hosts food truck rodeos, the North Charleston Pride Festival, Harvest Festival and a regular farmers market, a Christmas Festival, the St. Patrick’s Day Fest, art walks, and numerous other community events throughout the year.

 It comes as no surprise that North Charleston is experiencing a revitalization of its historic neighborhoods and a surge of new growth and redevelopment, in part because of the well paved sidewalks connecting the suburban neighborhoods to the numerous historic and lovely new park spaces.
 Take some time this weekend to explore a North Charleston park!